altocodenl/tagaway/readme.md

 ### Todo alpha

+- Upload & import all pics/vids.
-- dates
+   - Check all dates.
-   - ignore extension create, extension modify, date time stamp (only match before colon) // old date in picture
    - if repeated picture has older date, add them to dates and use one of them as date?

-- Upload & import all pics/vids.
 - Review all invalid pics/vids.
 - Review fonts not loading in incognito FF